niklassandberg/multiple-rotary-encoder/README.md

 ## Configuration/Setup

-Just install Arduino IDE https://www.arduino.cc/en/Main/Software and clone this project.
+* Install Arduino IDE https://www.arduino.cc/en/Main/Software and clone this project.
+* If Arduino usb2serial is used as programmer choose board "Arduino Por or Pro Mini" in Arduino IDE and correct processor.
+This should not need to be documented here but apperantly it is hard to find this info.

 ### Hardware